decis-bench/febench/README.md

 Repeat the 1-5 steps in *OpenMLDB Evaluation*.
 And there are a few new issues:

-1. In Step 3, you need to additionally start a disk-based storage engine (e.g., RocksDB) to persist the Flink table data.
+1. In Step 3, additionally start a disk-based storage engine (e.g., RocksDB) to persist the Flink table data.

 2. In Step 4, the configuration file is at *./src/main/resources/conf.properties*